 He planted a kiss on her lips and followed it with a series of softer kisses on her neck.
 “We’re okay you know that?
 Junebug is going to be okay.
 A few more years and she’ll grow out of this, maybe even start talking.
 You just have faith until then.
 I’m sorry I fell asleep.
 I’ll take the next watch.
 You get some rest.”

 She wanted to believe him.
 He’d always come through before.
 She just wished she had a crystal ball and could foretell the future.
 How long would she embrace this newest obsession of Justin’s?
 She could not tolerate June being ripped from her support system for long.
 She hoped the sale (if there was to be a purchase at all), would go quickly.
 Then, she could break away from the construction.
 Perhaps she could take long visits with her friends in Connecticut, (where she truly wanted to live) and find a therapist there who would see June.
 Justin would make sure she could do these things, if it was what she wanted.
 He was a troubled man, but he kept his promises and he had taken her away from a violent home.
 He’d rescued her from a place which would have crushed her soul completely within time.
 For all his flawed impulsiveness, Justin was still a good man, the best man she’d ever known.

-The fire had gone out of her Irish temperament, the goddess silenced.
+The fire had gone out of her Irish temperament.
 Even as the embers were cooling another desire had sparked its heat.
 She was seeing him again for the reliable man that he was.
 Forgiveness was part of a good marriage and theirs had been good.
 Better than good.
 Theirs had been a solid marriage and she cherished the moments when he looked so vulnerable.